STOCKS NEWS EUROPE-UK small caps slip 0.3 pct midday

-The FTSE Small Cap index slips 0.3 percent in midday trade, significantly outperforming both the blue chips and the midcaps , off 1.8 percent and 1.6 percent respectively.
+The FTSE Small Cap index slips 0.3 percent in midday trade, the blue chips shed 0.6 percent, but the midcaps add 0.1 percent.

-Rockhopper jumps 11.7 percent after the British explorer makes a second oil discovery in the Falkland Islands and the same well finds more oil at a known field, prompting Evolution Securities to lift its target price for the firm to 450 pence from 400 pence, while repeating its "buy" rating.
+Cleantech industrial oil re-refining group Hydrodec climbs nearly 5 percent after it unveils first-half results, with revenues up 26 percent to $10.1 million, driven by higher pricing from improved product and customer mix and more favourable market conditions.

-Nandan Cleantec , a vertically integrated biofuel producer based in India, trades at 72 pence on its first day of dealings, against a placing price of 60 pence, with Killik & Co viewing the company as an interesting play on the growth in demand for biofuels.
+Petroneft Resources firms more than 2 percent after the oil firm finds a new oil field at North Varyakhskaya in Siberia.

 Reuters messaging rm://tricia.wright1.thomsonreuters.com@reuters.net